OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-circular-progress-bar/README.md

-# 🐞 Creating a CSS-Only Circular Progress Bar
+# 🐞 Creating a CSS-only Circular Progress Bar

 This document details the creation of a circular progress bar using only CSS.
-No JavaScript is required!
-This example leverages CSS's `conic-gradient` function for a clean and efficient solution.
+No JavaScript is required.
+This technique leverages CSS's `conic-gradient` function and transforms to achieve a visually appealing and responsive progress indicator.

 **Description of the Styling:**

-The styling relies on a combination of techniques:
+This circular progress bar uses a combination of techniques to create the visual effect:

-* **`conic-gradient`:** This function creates a gradient that radiates from the center, allowing us to easily represent a progress circle.
-The percentage value controls the filled portion of the circle.
+* **`conic-gradient`:** This CSS function is central to creating the circular progress.
+It allows us to define a gradient that sweeps around a circle.
+We use this to create the colored progress segment.
-* **`mask`:**  A circular mask is used to clip the gradient, ensuring the progress bar remains within a circular shape.
+* **`transform: rotate()`:** We dynamically rotate the gradient based on the percentage of progress.
+This makes the colored portion of the circle grow proportionally.
-* **`border-radius`:** This ensures that the container for our progress bar is perfectly circular.
+* **`mask`:**  A circular mask is used to clip the gradient into a perfect circle, preventing it from overflowing.

 **Full Code:**